zerasul/mdbook_en/1introduction/introduction.md

 * Git
 * Pixel Art drawing tools such as Aseprite.

-Of course, don't worry if you don't understand any part of the code, as each chapter has references to help you understand the source code or any other reference discussed.
+Por supuesto, no te preocupes si no entiendes alguna parte del código, ya que cada capítulo tiene referencias que te ayudarán a entender el código fuente o cualquier otra referencia.

 In addition, in order to be able to follow all the contents of this book we recommend using the following software or hardware:

 * **Windows, Linux or MacOs Operating System**.
 For those using Linux, the examples and tools have been tested in environments based on Debian distributions (such as Ubuntu).
 * **Visual Studio Code** as an editor.
 Although you can use any editor you need, in this book we are going to use this editor as an example.
-In addition to installing custom tools for homebrew development.
+Also, we are going to install custom tools for homebrew development.
 * **Docker**: although this is optional, a container can be used to be able to develop for Sega Mega Drive using SGDK.
 * **Mega Drive Blastem Emulator**.
 Although you can use any other such as Gens (with the modified Kmod version for Windows) or any other emulator.
+We are going to see some emulators on next chapters.
 * **Flash cartridge for Mega Drive**: Although it is not mandatory, if you have a Mega Drive, you can use a flash cartridge to load your roms and test them on real hardware.
 One of the best known is _Everdrive_.

 ## References